UC Berkeley Zoom

 - Avoid ‘Join Before Host.’
 The UC Berkeley Zoom 'Join Before Host' setting will be disabled by default so that a meeting will not start until the host starts the meeting.
 Participants who try to join before the meeting has started will see a pop up dialog that says "The meeting is waiting for the host to join."
 If you must use the ‘Join Before Host’ option, you should assign a password to protect the meeting.

-Security icon: Zoom’s security features, which had previously been accessed throughout the meeting menus, are now grouped together and found by clicking the Security icon in the meeting menu bar on the host's interface.
+Security icon: Zoom’s security features are grouped together and found by clicking the Security icon in the meeting menu bar on the host's interface.

 You can also lock the Screen Share by default for all your meetings in your web settings.